-The maximum recommended weight of the user is 127 kg.
+The maximum recommended weight of the user is 125kg and 150 kg for 50,5 - 55,5 & 60,5 cm seat width.
 However, the level of activity is an essential factor.
 For example, an active user who weighs 75 kg may subject the wheelchair to more stress than user who weighs 100 kg.
 To this purpose, we recommend that you consult your retailer when choosing the model of wheelchair based upon your daily life style.